 ANALYST, BLUE JAYS CENTRAL

-Former Major League Baseball catcher Gregg Zaun's career began in 1989 when he was drafted by the Baltimore Orioles He was traded to the Florida Marlins in 1996, where one year later he helped the team win the World Series After playing for the Texas Rangers, the Kansas City Royals and the Colorado Rockies, signed with the Toronto Blue Jays in 2004 He quickly became a fan favourite in Toronto, notably becoming the second Blue Jay of all time to hit a walk-off grand slam and the first to do so in extra innings His charisma paired with his deep love of the game earned Zaun a gig as post-season MLB analyst for Sportsnet in 2006 He continued to support Sportsnet's post-season coverage until his retirement from the MLB in 2011 Returns in 2014 for his fourth season as analyst for Blue Jays Central alongside host Jamie Campbell.
+Former Major League Baseball catcher Gregg Zaun's career began in 1989 when he was drafted by the Baltimore Orioles He was traded to the Florida Marlins in 1996, where one year later he helped the team win the World Series After playing for the Texas Rangers, the Kansas City Royals and the Colorado Rockies, signed with the Toronto Blue Jays in 2004 He quickly became a fan favourite in Toronto, notably becoming the second Blue Jay of all time to hit a walk-off grand slam and the first to do so in extra innings His charisma paired with his deep love of the game earned Zaun a gig as post-season MLB analyst for Sportsnet in 2006 He continued to support Sportsnet's post-season coverage until his retirement from the MLB in 2011 Returns in 2015 for his 5th season as analyst for Blue Jays Central alongside host Jamie Campbell.

 SN590 THE FAN – The Fan Radio Network